erdos/redis-mapper/README.md

 - `->user` for creating new user instances and validating it.
 - `->user!` for creating new user instances, validate then persist.
-- `get-user` to query user instances by id.
+- `get-user` to query user instances by id or indices.

 ### Creating and persisting

-Create a new `user` instance and save it to the db instantly.
+Create a new `user` instance and save it to the db instantly:

 ```
 (def user-1 (->user! {:name "Mark"}))